Gullskatten/sirius-soccer/README.md

 ### Running the Soccer DB parser code
 The parser code for part 1 of the assignment can be found [here](https://github.com/Gullskatten/sirius-soccer/blob/main/no.ntnu.soccer.parser/).
-Running the parser requires you to download the [data set](https://www.kaggle.com/hugomathien/soccer) from kaggle.com, then extract every table into separate CSV files using the same file name as each table (see screenshots below).
+Running the parser requires you to download the [data set](https://www.kaggle.com/hugomathien/soccer) from kaggle.com, then extract every table into separate CSV files using the filenames as shown in Figure 1, corresponding to the table from Figure 2 (see screenshots below).

 ![CSV files in Resources folder](https://github.com/Gullskatten/sirius-soccer/blob/main/docs/csv-files-in-resources.png)